 Points are sent automatically with an Amazon Gift Card three times a year - at the end of December, at the end of April and at the end of August, or when a student is finished participation at CODDY.ca coding classes.

 There is also the possibility of additional sending of points in addition to automatic sending when 25 points are reached on the student's account.
 This opportunity is provided subject to the end of the month of coding.

 A request for sending points should be sent in the form of an email request to the school's email - INFO@CODDY.ca

-The refund policy at CODDY.ca provides an opportunity to stop educational services, not depending on the number of coding modules selected for purchase.
-In the case of the purchase of one coding module, consisting of 8 coding classes, or two coding modules, consisting of 16 coding classes, cancellation of services is possible no later than the beginning of the 5 (fifth) coding class for the first coding module.
+The refund policy at CODDY.ca provides an opportunity to stop educational services.
+In the case of the purchase of one coding module, consisting of 8 coding classes, cancellation of services is possible no later than the beginning of the 5 (fifth) coding class.